top of page

 No (but read the important note below).
 You have a legal right to keep your abortion choices confidential (private).
 Your parent/guardian does not have the right to know.
 Your spouse/partner does not have the right to know.
 You do not have to tell or get permission from anyone to get an abortion.
 Your medical records must be kept private.

-Important: If you are using health insurance to pay for your abortion appointments and medications, remember: The insurance company will send billing information with details about your abortion unless you tell them not to.
+Important: If you are using health insurance to pay for your abortion appointments and medications, remember: unless you tell them not to, the insurance company will send billing information with details about your abortion.
 See “How Can I Keep Insurance Billing Information Confidential?” later in this publication.

 I am under 18 years old.
 Do I have to tell my parents?

-No. In Washington State, minors (people under the age of 18) have the legal right to make their own choices about pregnancy (see publication When can a minor access health care without parental consent?).
-You do not have to tell a parent or guardian or get their permission before you have an abortion in Washington.
+No. In Washington state, minors (people under the age of 18) have the legal right to make their own choices about pregnancy (see publication When can a minor access health care without parental consent?).
+You do not have to tell your parents or get their permission before you have an abortion in Washington.
 Your medical records about the abortion are confidential.

 In many other states, however, the law is different.
-If you live outside of Washington State, talk to your doctor or call an abortion clinic that serves your area to ask about your rights.
-See “Where Can I Get an Abortion?” below.
-Also see the important information below under "Cost and Insurance Coverage" about keeping insurance statements confidential.
+If you live outside of Washington state, talk to your doctor or call an abortion clinic that serves your area to ask about your rights.
+See “Where Can I Get an Abortion?” above.
+Also see the important information below under “Cost and Insurance Coverage” about keeping insurance statements confidential.

 What is an abortion?